Students Transferring from Outside of Rutgers University

 Public Policy (833)

 The major in public policy (833) was introduced at the Edward J. Bloustein School of Planning and Public Policy in the fall of 2013.
 Students may transfer up to 60 credits into the program.
+Students must have completed 01:790:104 American Government and 01:220:102 Microeconomics prior to applying in addition to having a 2.5 gpa.
 The public policy major requires 46-47 credits, 24-25 of which are included in the General Education requirements, for a total of 70-72 program requirements.
 The awarding of the preprofessional bachelor of science (B.S.) degree requires a minimum of 120 credits.
 To pursue the major, students must apply and be admitted to the Bloustein School.

 The public policy major prepares students for entry-level jobs in government, politics and public affairs within public, non-profit, or private sectors, or for graduate education in public administration, public affairs, and public policy.
 The major introduces students in the use of analytical techniques to better understand public problems and evaluate alternative solutions to those problems.
 Examples include income inequality, health care reform, climate change, and immigration policy.Completion of the public policy major leads to a bachelor of science (B.S.) degree.